 What is Lead Nurturing?

 Lead nurturing is an integral part of inbound marketing.
-By definition, lead nurturing refers to the various efforts of a marketer to successfully convert a lead to become a buyer and then promoter.
+By definition, lead nurturing refers to the various marketing efforts of a marketer to successfully convert a lead to become a buyer and then promoter.
 It is not forced marketing.
-Rather, lead nurturing involves content that is relevant.
+Rather, lead nurturing efforts involves relevant content and based on lead behavior or needs.

 In other words, you can call lead nurturing as a relationship building process- where a brand tries to get the attention of their target buyers and build a personal relationship with them.
-You, as a brand, listen to their demands, complaints, and needs.
-In return, you provide information and answers that they need.
+You, as a brand or product, listen to their demands, complaints, and needs.
+In return, you provide the information and answers that they need.

-Through this communication of educating and creating awareness, your prospective leads slowly become your customers.
+Through this communication of educating and creating perception, your qualified leads slowly become your customers.

 Why do you need Lead Nurturing?